Birdsville Hotel

 Birdsville Hotel is a heritage-listed hotel at Burt Street, Birdsville, Shire of Diamantina, Queensland, Australia.
 It was built c.
 1884.
 It was added to the Queensland Heritage Register on 21 October 1992.

 The town

-Birdsville was known as Diamantina Crossing from the 1870s when a rough depot was set up there by Matthew Flynn but, by 1882, the name Birdsville was in common use.
-It was adopted in the 1885 survey and was formalised at the proclamation of town in 1887.
+Birdsville was known as Diamantina Crossing from the 1870s when a rough depot was set up there by Matthew Flynn.
+By 1882, the name Birdsville was in common use.
+Formally adopted in the 1885 survey, the name was formalised in the proclamation of town in 1887.

-Many of Australia's pioneering European explorers travelled through the Birdsville district well before the town was gazetted.
-Monuments to acknowledge the feats of Captain Charles Sturt, Burke and Wills, Cecil Madigan and others are located throughout the town.
+Many of Australia's pioneering European explorers travelled through Birdsville well before the town was gazetted.
+Monuments to these explorers, including Captain Charles Sturt, Burke and Wills, and Cecil Madigan, are located throughout the town.